nkf-university/atp_econ/README.md

-Replication code for OECD incumbency-advantage analysis
+Replication code for OECD PM incumbency-effect analysis

 Claude Code was used to write, edit, comment, and clean code